Jay4242/goose_mcp/mcp_searxng_search/README.md

 ![screenshot](screenshot.png)

 This project provides an [MCP](https://modelcontextprotocol.io/) server that allows you to perform web searches using a [SearxNG](https://github.com/searxng/searxng) instance.
-It exposes a tool that can be called by other MCP-compatible applications, such as Goose.
+It exposes a set of tools that can be called by other MCP-compatible applications, such as Goose.

 ## Getting Started